Overview

 EPF enjoys EEE (Exempt-Exempt-Exempt) status under Section 80C:

-- Maturity proceeds — fully tax-free if you have completed 5 or more years of continuous service
+- Maturity proceeds, fully tax-free if you've completed 5 or more years of continuous service

 Step 6: Model the gap and supplement accordingly

-EPF rarely covers 100% of retirement needs.
-Compare your projected EPF corpus against your target corpus (use the Retirement Calculator to estimate this).
-The shortfall should be covered through instruments like NPS, SIP-based mutual funds, and PPF.
+EPF rarely covers all of retirement needs on its own.
+Compare your projected EPF corpus against your target corpus (the Retirement Calculator estimates this for you).
+Cover the shortfall through instruments like NPS, SIP-based mutual funds, and PPF.

 Common Mistakes to Avoid

 Not transferring EPF when changing jobs.
 Many employees leave old EPF accounts dormant.
 After 36 months without contributions, these accounts stop earning interest.
-Always initiate an online transfer via the EPFO portal within 60 days of joining a new employer.
+Initiate an online transfer through the EPFO portal within 60 days of joining a new employer.

 Using gross salary as the contribution base.
-EPF is calculated on basic + DA only, not gross salary.
-Using gross salary inflates your projection.
-Check your payslip's "EPF wages" line — this is the actual base.
+EPF is calculated on basic + DA only, not gross salary, and using gross salary inflates your projection.
+Check your payslip's "EPF wages" line for the actual base.

-Assuming EPFO passbook balance = maturity amount.
+Assuming EPFO passbook balance equals maturity amount.
 The passbook shows the current balance only.
-Maturity value after 20–25 more years of contributions and compounding will be several times higher.
+Maturity value after 20 to 25 more years of contributions and compounding runs several times higher.

 Formula & Methodology